survivejs/react-book/manuscript/deploying-applications.md

 ```

 So this was a very naive and simple way of showing it, but what you should notice here is that we use the same **App.js** file on the client and server, but we have two different ways of producing the state.

+### How can I attach hashes to my production output?

+TODO: explain hashing in this chapter

+* Use `[hash]`.
+Example: `'assets/bundle.[hash].js'`

+The benefit of this is that this will force the client to reload the file.
+There is more information about `[hash]` at [the long term caching](http://webpack.github.io/docs/long-term-caching.html) section of the official documentation.

+> Is it possible to change the hash only if bundle changed?